CHRIS ARNOLD, HOST:

 WENDY SPITZER: And in week money, every Friday, I take out an allotted amount of money from an ATM, and that money has to cover all daily living expenses for the upcoming week.
 So that would include needs like groceries, or gas for your car, transportation, as well as anything for fun money you might use in the course of the week.

-ARNOLD: Bigger expenses, like rent, car payments, utilities - that's not part of this.
-But everything else she lumps into basically one big, simple category of money that she can spend this week.
+ARNOLD: Bigger expenses, like rent, car payments, utilities, that's not part of this.
+But everything else, she lumps into basically one big, simple category of money that she can spend this week.
 And if she makes an online purchase, she'll take the cash out of her wallet.
 And then when it's gone, no more eating out, no more impulse buys in the checkout line.
 And with this budget system, over time, Wendy has saved a lot of money.
 I mean, she has a very modest salary, and she was able to buy her own house.

 SPITZER: It was, I think, quite shocking to a lot of people I knew because I was living on such little money.
-But if you make a small change.
+But, like, you make a small change.
 It becomes a habit.
 You institute or implement that habit for many years.
 And I have been able to put a down payment for a house, and I have been able to save for retirement.
 So it's worked really well for me.

-ARNOLD: I'm a fan of Wendy's strategy here because it's simple, and I'm not, like, a super detail-oriented guy when it comes to tracking every single purchase and doing a budget.
+ARNOLD: I'm a fan of Wendy's strategy here because it's simple, and I'm not like a super detail-oriented guy when it comes to tracking every single purchase and doing a budget.
 I mean, look.
-Planning for retirement - yes, the big stuff - but, you know, the little stuff - it's hard for me.
+Planning for retirement - yes, the big stuff - but, you know, the little stuff, it's hard for me.
 I think it's hard for a lot of people.
 So this is our last big takeaway - tip number six.
 You want to try different things and find a budgeting system that works for you.
 So if you want to keep it simple, keep it simple.
 And people come up with their own systems all the time.
-I mean, Jesse's budgeting software YNAB - that evolved from just a spreadsheet that he created on his own to help him and his wife save money when they were still in school.
+I mean, Jesse's budgeting software YNAB, that evolved from just a spreadsheet that he created on his own to help him and his wife save money when they were still in school.
 And they just kind of stuck it up there on the Internet and tried to sell it.